playgen/SUGAR-SocialGamification/articles/Games.md

 # Games
-A game is an individual application defined by a designer.
-A single instance of SUGAR has the capacity to service multiple games.
-This allows for users to take part in multiple of games under the same login.
+A game is an individual application as defined by the platform.
+A single instance of the platform has the capacity to service multiple games.
+This allows for users to take part in multiple of games under the same login and to potentially share resource across games depending on the game design.

 ## Features
-* Get all games
-* Get all games that match a given name
-* Get a game that matches a given id
-* Create a new game
-* Delete a game
+* CRUD Game
+* CRUD Game Metadata
+	* Game Name
+	* Game Description
+	* Game Skills (Skills)
+* Search Game (ID/Name/Actor)

 ## API